cambridge-cares/TheWorldAvatar/Agents/TrafficRoutingAgent/KingsLynn_vis/README.md

 Use SQL commands found under `inputs\data\kingslynn\sql\virtualTables`.

-Your settings is now properly set up.
+Under Settings - Globals, change the number of decimals to 6.

 Subsequently, you may run the DTVF container.

 ### DTVF Prerequisite
-A valid Mapbox API token must be provided in your `index.html` file.
+A valid Mapbox API token must be provided in your [index.html] file.

 ```
 # To build the Image: